Grassmann Phase Space Theory for the BEC/BCS Crossover in Cold Fermionic Atomic Gases: Introduction

 However, in terms of presenting a challenge for developing theories of interacting ultracold fermionic atomic gases it is the strong interaction regime (where the scattering length $|a|>>1/k_{F}$), that is currently of great interest.
 Here the pair size is on the order of the interparticle separation $1/k_{F}$ \cite{Ketterle08a}.
 There are a number of methods that can be used to treat interacting fermi gases.
-These include: (a) Diagrammatic methods \cite{Strinati12a}, \cite{Nozieres85a}, (b) Field theory techniques \cite{Nishida07a} (c) Quantum Monte Carlo methods \cite {Bulgac12a}, \cite{Pang16a}, (d) Density functional methods \cite{Kohn99a} as well as (e) BEC theory \cite{Ketterle08a} \ and other (f) Variational approaches \cite{Balian81a}.
-All of these methods have advantages and disadvantages.
-BEC\ theory provides a simple over-view of the crossover, but it is based on a variational approach in which the quantum state is assumed to be pairs of opposite spins each described by the same single pair wavefunction.
+These include: (a) Diagrammatic methods \cite{Strinati12a}, \cite{Nozieres85a}, \cite{Tajima17a} (b) Field theory techniques \cite{Nishida07a}, \cite{Mulkerin22a} (c) Quantum Monte Carlo methods \cite{Bulgac12a}, \cite{Pang16a}, \cite {Richie20a}, \cite{Jensen20a} (d) Density functional methods \cite{Kohn99a} as well as (e) BEC-Leggett theory \cite{Leggett80a}, \cite{Ketterle08a} \ and (f) Variational approaches \cite{Balian81a}.
+There are many variants within each category.
+Many experimental studies have also been carried out, for example \cite{Hoinka17a}, \cite{Horikoshi17a} and references therein.
+Detailed descriptions of these theoretical methods and how well they agree with experiment are presented \ in these references and in review articles such as Refs. \cite{Ketterle08a}, \cite{Zwerger12a}, \cite{Randeria14a}, \cite{Strinati18a}, \cite{Leggett80a}, \cite{Torma15a}.
+Generally speaking the current theories do not always agree quantitatively with experiment, though qualitative agreement occurs.
+All of these theoretical methods have advantages and disadvantages.
+BEC-Leggett\ theory provides a good simple over-view of the crossover, but it is based on a variational approach in which the quantum state is assumed to be pairs of opposite spins each described by the same single pair wavefunction.
 This may not be a good approximation in the unitary regime.
+For example fig 1 in Ref. \cite {Mulkerin22a}, shows that BEC-Leggett theory disagrees quantitatively with experiment for thermodynamic quantities such as the chemical potential.
 Quantum Monte-Carlo methods are also based around assumed choices of variational functions, and in general the fermion sign problem leads to difficulties.
 To quote Ref. \cite{Pang16a} "A typical wavefunction or density matrix of a many-fermion system has a complex nodal structure that prevents an easy stochastic process from driving the system to its ground state or desired excited state.
-This problem, originating from the Pauli exclusion principle of fermions, is known as the fermion-sign problem, because crossing a node of the wavefunction or density matrix changes its sign, and thus disallows a straightforward weight interpretation of the wavefunction or density matrix.".
+This problem, originating from the Pauli exclusion principle of fermions, is known as the fermion-sign problem, because crossing a node of the wavefunction or density matrix changes its sign, and thus disallows a straightforward weight interpretation of the wavefunction or density matrix."
 Field theory methods involve considering re-normalisation issues, which makes the approach rather complicated.
 Diagrammatic methods involve trying to decide which Feynman diagrams are important and which can be neglected.
 Density functional methods have been mainly used in atomic physics.
+Even more sophistocated theories such as the beyond Gaussian pair fluctuation theory in Ref \cite{Mulkerin22a} does not agree with experiment in the intermediate temperature range $ 0.1T_{F}<T<0.5T_{F}$ \ for the unitary fermi gas, though quantitative agreement occurs in other temperature ranges.
 Hence there is scope for developing other methods for treating the many-body fermionic systems that are involved in ultracold fermionic atomic gases.